ktrops/wiki_top_page_views/README.md

 example:

-   ../top_page -f filename -l language -c count
+   ./top_page -f filename -l language -c count

-filename is the name of the file language is the two letter language code count is how many top subjects you want to return
+Filename is the name of the file.
+This parameter is required.
+You must also include the complete file path.

+Language is the two letter language code.
+This is an optional parameter. the default is en

+Count is how many top subjects you want to return.
+This is an optional parameter.
+The default is 10